 This is a great first stop on any Milwaukee visit.
-Not only doest Pabst teach about the history of beer, they also do a great job teaching about the history of Milwaukee and the factory itself.
+Not only does Pabst teach about the history of beer, but they also do a great job teaching about the history of Milwaukee and the factory itself.
 Samples are included of course and the building’s art and architecture are fascinating.

 Have dinner in Walker’s Point

 Milwaukee has a multitude of ethnic neighborhoods and cuisines with a variety of dining experiences to show off its diversity.
 Many of the restaurants support each other, with breweries, butchers, cheese shops, etc. working together to create a sustainable food community.